Welcome to West Valley College Transfer Center

 When do I apply to transfer to a CSU?

-You need to apply to transfer October 1st - November 30th of the year PRIOR to the fall you want to be admitted to the CSU.
-For Fall 2021 admission, the application has been extended to December 4th.
-If you want to transfer for the Spring semester, you should apply August 1st-31st.
+You need to apply to transfer October 1 – November 30 of the year PRIOR to the fall semester you want to attend the CSU.
+If you want to transfer for the Spring semester, you should apply August 1-31.
 It’s important to note that not all CSU campuses accept students for the spring semester.
-To find out if a CSU campus is open for spring admission, go to www2.calstate.edu/apply.
+To find out if a CSU campus is open for spring admission, visit Cal State Apply.

 How do I apply to a California State University (CSU) campus?